Michelin Star Chef Michael Smith Loves Mara Seaweed

-Micahel Smith, former head chef at Michelin starred restaurant The Three Chimneys in Skye, regularly ordered seaweed from us.
-We asked him what was his favourite way of cooking with it.
-He said, "I use it all the time (as you know).
-Red mullet, Squid with Pepper Dulse."
+Michael Smith, head chef at Michelin starred restaurant The Three Chimneys in Skye, regularly orders seaweed from us.
+We asked him about his favourite way of cooking with it and he told us, "I use it all the time.
+Red mullet, squid with Pepper Dulse."
 Stunning!

-We've also supplied Michael with seaweed for lavish St Andrew’s Day banquets, Michael has been commissioned to create in Monaco for the last three years, attended by HSH Prince Albert.
+We've also supplied Michael with seaweed for lavish St Andrew’s Day banquets.
+He has been commissioned to create dishes in Monaco for the last three years, for events attended by HRH Prince Albert.

-If you want to eat like royalty, add our Applewood Smoked Dulse to your meals.
-It recently won three stars at the Great Taste Awards, the food equivalent of the Oscars.
+(If you want to eat like royalty, try adding our Applewood Smoked Dulse to your meals.
+It won three stars at the Great Taste Awards, the food equivalent of the Oscars.)